BlenderCN-Org/OpenPipelineIO/README.md

 - OpenPipelineIO is a long-term project.
 - OpenPipelineIO is a project managing pipeline tool that focuses on data I/O
 - Use: OTIO, OCIO, OIIO, OpenEXR, FFmpeg, OpenVDB, ABC, USD and Blender.
-(Lazypic use Blender)
+(Lazypic uses Blender)

 Homepage : https://openpipeline.io